SEASON OF 2022 UPDATE

 Come to Lakeside Day Boat Hire and enjoy a half or full day exploring the natural beauty and wildlife on the mystical River Shannon and Lough Ree

-For any of our day visitors that wish to avail of our services we offer our boats for half and full day hire.
+For any of our day visitors that wish to avail of our services we offer our boats for full day hire.
 You don’t need prior experience or a license to hire out our boats.

 Fully comprehensive tuition will be provided on your arrival to hire a boat.
 You will be given a boat to suit your needs whether you are a couple or a large group, fishing or exploring!